Updated on August 23, 2022

 The exact criminal charges depend on the circumstances of the case, the type of content shared with the minor, and how the minor’s sexually explicit photos or videos are used.
 If you get caught sending inappropriate photos or videos to a minor, you may be charged with distributing harmful content to a minor, codified in Texas Penal Code § 43.24.

-While many people, including minors, believe that sexting between minors is not illegal since it involves two minors who consent to sending sexually explicit materials, sexting is a criminal offense if it involves minors whose age is more than two years apart.
+While many people, including minors, believe that sexting between minors is not illegal since it involves two minors who consent to sending sexually explicit materials, sexting is a criminal offense if it involves minors who are more than two years apart in age.
+For more information about consent between minors, read about the Texas Romeo and Juliet law.

 Sexting and Child Pornography Charges in Texas